Anabaptist theology: Church discipline

 The Anabaptists practiced church discipline before any of the Reformers adopted it.
 Reformer Martin Bucer was influenced by them to introduce discipline into the church in Strassburg, though the attempt was not successful.
 Bucer convinced John Calvin of the idea, and he established church discipline in Geneva.
-Calvin read the Schleitheim Confession in 1544 and concluded, "these unfortunate and ungrateful people have learned this teaching and some other correct views from us."
-Calvin was only 18 years old and still a Catholic when the Schleitheim Confession was formed in 1527.
+Calvin read the Schleitheim Confession in 1544 and concluded that these believers had correctly gleaned certain teachings from Protestantism, though Calvin was only 18 years old and still a Catholic when the Schleitheim Confession was formed in 1527.